 Signagelive is similarly security-conscious, having earned its credentials as an ISO-27001-certified company, which essentially means that it is equipped to protect large volumes of even the most highly sensitive data.

-According to Raffi, there is no end of potential for computer vision in the digital signage sector.
+According to Raffi, there is no end of potential for computer vision in the Digital Signage sector.
 Most brick-and-mortar businesses – as yet, don’t have any form or means of personalisation when it comes to in-store marketing.
 Right now, most targeted advertising is still restricted to billboard campaigns, and content is simply localised rather than personalised for different people.

-What is the future of AI for digital signage?
+What is the future of AI for Digital Signage?

 According to Raffi, it’s likely that, in the future, instead of having to “click around” for information, businesses will be able to “have a conversation with” their data.
 Right now, the meldCX platform ensures that data can be “visualised so customers can make sense of it”, and understand, for instance, when they have a “peak in service times in a particular location”.
 In the future, however, it might be that you’re able to ask your data to filter the information by asking specific questions.
 The data itself could then, in response, also suggest other related data, and additional helpful breakdowns of the information, which might offer more insights.